mihoward21/rave-reviews/README.md

 # rave-reviews

 ## Running locally
-Navigate to the main directory and run `node app.js`.
+Navigate to the main directory and run `npm run dev`.
 The webapp can be accessed at localhost:3000